Frequently Asked Questions

 What kinds of help does The Arc provide?

 We are first and foremost an advocacy organization.
 We provide assistance to people with disabilities and their families in securing appropriate services such as health care, education, housing, employment and more.
-Advocates are available to attend or facilitate meetings and act as a liaison between "the system" and the person/family.
-We also assist people in "navigating" the maze of services available to them by offering information and referral as well as directly assisting with phone calls and/or meetings.
-In addition to advocacy services, The Arc of Western Wayne County provides additional services through our contracts with The Detroit Wayne County Community Mental Health Agency, Community Living Services and United Way.
+Advocates are available to attend or facilitate meetings and act as a liaison between “the system” and the person/family.
+We also assist people in “navigating” the maze of services available to them by offering information and referral as well as directly assisting with phone calls and/or meetings.
+In addition to advocacy services, The Arc of Western Wayne County provides additional services through our contracts with Detroit Wayne Integrated Health Network (DWIHN), Community Living Services and United Way.

 Do I have to be a member to receive services?